 We were overjoyed when super popular Japanese bakery chain, Asanoya, decided to set up its first overseas outpost here in Singapore.
 Their range of baked treats are nowhere near simple, and they’re absolutely to die for.
-We’re loving the hotsellers like the sweet potato yuzu Danish, the bacon quiche, and the decadent cream cheese and ham-stuffed crispy donut.
+We’re loving the hot sellers like the French potato, the bacon quiche, and the curry donut.

 Have a slice of Paris at this decade-old French cafe along Bukit Timah Road.
 Popular breakfast items include the famous egg Benny – one of the best in town – and the croque monsieur.
-Before you leave, make sure to pick up the freshly made croissants and deliciously sweet pastries like danishes and macarons for an extended brunch at home.
+Before you leave, make sure to pick up the freshly made loaves and croissants for an extended brunch at home.

 Choupinette, 607 Bukit Timah Road, Singapore 269708

 Co-owner and chef Shenn, a graduate of the prestigious Le Cordon Bleu in London and a former apprentice at Cocomaya, helms the kitchen at this lovely spot, churning out excellent bread, packaged jams and desserts daily.
 Phoebe, on the other hand, curates the vintage European furniture at the quaint dual-concept venue.
 So even if you’re not here to shop, the lovely furnishings around the cafe provide a charming, laid-back ambience perfect for those lazy off-duty afternoons.